 After promoting your great video on social media (and other platforms of your preference), and following these simple steps, tips, and tricks, now you can sit back and enjoy the amount of traction your instructional video will receive.
 Watch your audience benefit from your video and the information you provided in it.
 Pat yourself on the back, you have earned the praise for your hard work.

 At the end of the day, you are an expert in whatever field you are instructing.
-Whether it is as simple as tying your shoelace, to as hard as creating your own business from scratch, take these tips, apply them to your expertise, and you will be able to create the best instructional video in your field.
+Whether it is as simple as tying your shoelace, to as hard as creating your own teaching business from scratch, take these tips, apply them to your expertise, and you will be able to create the best instructional video in your field.